IU1IPB/Ariadne/README.md

 ARIADNE uses five python3 programs, without any Graphical interface.

-It interacts with JS8CALL fantastic program only reading or writing its inbox/outbox standard database : the real time API provided by JS8CALL are not used.
+It interacts with JS8CALL fantastic program only reading or writing its inbox/outbox standard database : the real time APIs provided by JS8CALL are not used.

 It has been well tested on Linux / Debian, but it runs also under Windows.